francoposa/francoposa.io/content/resources/golang/text-template-composition.md

         ├── T1
         └── T2
 ```

-From this collection, we will be able to execute any of the individual templates defined in the collection, or the whole collection (really the root of the template tree) at once.
+When building the template collection, you do not need to worry about parsing the templates in reference order.
+Go's `template` packages allow you to add template `T3` to the collection before the others.

+This is a flexible approach, as the necessary templates could theoretically be created and added to the collection at anytime in the application lifecycle.
+It also removes the burden from the user of building the collection by walking the tree in the correct order.

-Templates are generally going to be built on application startup, which is why we are okay with using `template.Must` to panic if there are any issues with parsing and building the template collection.
+Templates are generally built on application startup, which is why we use `template.Must` to panic if there are any issues with parsing and building the template collection.

 ```golang
 // instantiate new template.Template collection